What is a Home Equity Loan and Can Work for You?

 You have probably heard it many times: your home is a valuable asset.
 And you’ve also probably heard that you can put your home to work for you.
 Both are true.
 With a home equity loan, you get funding in one lump sum and pay it back with equal monthly payments throughout the loan term.
 While you use your home to secure the funding, the rate is typically lower than many other secured or unsecured loans as a result.
 Thus, it’s a great option for home improvements, a medical costs, a vacation, debt consolidation or almost any other large expense.

-How to qualify for a Home Equity Loan
+Qualify for the Best Home Equity Loan

 Obviously, you will also have to have the credit rating to qualify.
 Even though you are securing the loan with your home, it’s still a large expense and essentially a second mortgage – so the criteria will be relatively high.
 Typically, a score of 620 or better and no more than 45% in debt to income.